aguspesce/aspect-docker/README.md

     sudo docker hello-world

-### Docker group

-It is necessary to create the docker group and add your user.

 I don't recommend running this (or any) script as `root`, so it would be better to grant your user with the necessary privileges to run `docker`.